Homemade Crumble Topping Recipe with Oats

-Homemade Crumble Topping Recipe with butter, brown sugar, and oats-easy, quick, and perfect for apple pie, fruit crisps, cobblers, & muffins.
+Homemade Crumble Topping Recipe with butter, brown sugar, and oats.
+Easy, quick, and perfect for apple pie, fruit crisps, cobblers, & muffins.

-Oat Crumble Topping
+Oat Crumble Topping for Pies

 Some recipes are so good, you don't even need the oven to enjoy them.
 I have a friend who swears the best way to eat this easy fall crumble topping is straight out of the bowl-unbaked, buttery, and sweet.